esikm/Pillow/docs/reference/ImageOps.rst

 processing operations.
 This module is somewhat experimental, and most operators only work on L and RGB images.

-Only bug fixes have been added since the Pillow fork.
+Only bug fixes have been added since the Pillow2 fork.

 .. versionadded:: 1.1.3